cryostatio/cryostat-legacy/README.md

 must be prepared by running `pushd web-client; npm ci; popd`.

-Once the `container-jfr-core` local dependency is made available, `./gradlew build` will build the project.
+Once the `container-jfr-core` local dependency is made available, `mvn compile` will build the project.

-Tests can be run with `./gradlew check`, or for an interactive watch mode, `./gradlew -it test`.
+Tests can be run with `mvn test`.
+Additional quality tools can be run with `mvn verify`.

-An OCI image can be built to your local `podman` image registry using `./gradlew jibDockerBuild`.
-Take note that the standard `./gradlew build` will not only build the image but will attempt to publish it to Quay.
+An OCI image can be built to your local `podman` image registry using `mvn package`.
+This will normally be a full-fledged image including built web-client assets.
+To skip building the web-client and not include its assets in the OCI image, use `mvn -Dcontainerjfr.minimal=true clean package`.
+The `clean` phase should always be specified here, or else previously-generated client assets will still be included into the built image.

 ## RUN
-For a basic development non-containerized smoketest, use `./gradlew run`, or `./gradlew run --args="client-args-here"`.
+For a basic development non-containerized smoketest, use `mvn prepare-package exec:java`.

 For a Kubernetes/OpenShift deployment, see [container-jfr-operator](https://github.com/rh-jmc-team/container-jfr-operator).
 This will deploy container-jfr into your configured cluster in interactive WebSocket mode with a web frontend.

-The client can operate in three different command execution modes.
-These are batch (scripted), interactive TTY, and interactive socket.
-To use batch mode, simply pass a single argument string to the client at runtime, ex.
-`./gradlew run --args="'help; ip; hostname'"`.
-For interactive TTY mode, either invoke the client with no args (`./gradlew run --args="''"`) or with the flag `-it`: `./gradlew run --args="-it"`.
-And for interactive socket mode, pass the flag `-d`: `./gradlew run --args="-d"`.

 The `run.sh` script can be used to spin up a `podman` container of the Container JFR Client, running alone but set up so that it is able to introspect itself